Did you know that more children are hospitalized for asthma in September than at any other time of the year?

 If your child also has seasonal or food allergies or eczema, they’re often at a higher risk for asthma.
 It can also be genetic, so make sure to mention any family history of asthma to your child’s pediatrician.

-Pulmonary function tests can be given to a child who is at least five-years-old, which can provide information about how much air they can blow out, and how quickly they can do so.
+Pulmonary function tests can be given to a child who is at least four-years-old, which can provide information about how much air they can blow out, and how quickly they can do so.

-“The thing with asthma is that it’s not so much about the total lung volume,” explains Dr. Dziadzio.
-“They may be able to get nice big breaths in, but it takes longer for them to blow the air out.”
+Those who have asthma may be able to get nice big breaths in, but it takes longer for them to blow the air out.

-The important thing to remember is that asthma can be controlled, or even outgrown.
+The important thing to remember is that asthma can be controlled with medication and avoidance of triggers.
 Just because your child may be asthmatic, it doesn’t mean that they can’t play sports or have fun on the playground.

-“Rescue inhalers can not only be helpful in calming asthma symptoms, but it can also be used 15 minutes before your child is scheduled to exercise or play a sport to prevent them from having problems,” says Dr. Dziadzio.
+Carilion Clinic experts say that rescue inhalers can not only be helpful in calming asthma symptoms, but it can also be used 15 minutes before your child is scheduled to exercise or play a sport to prevent them from having problems.

 Severe asthma attacks can be life-threatening.
 If your child is experiencing rapid worsening of shortness of breath or wheezing, or no improvement after using an inhaler, seek emergency treatment.
 If you suspect that your child may have asthma, consult with your child’s pediatrician to determine whether they should be tested, or referred to a specialist.